-You’re reading From the Man Who Keeps the Book, a regular series that aims to answer the question that matters most, “How do I get in?”
+You’re reading The One Who Keeps the Book, a regular series that aims to answer the question that matters most, “How do I get in?”
 The first answer is Resy, of course.
 But every restaurant manages its tables differently.
 There are always secret tips, tricks, and shortcuts to be discovered.
 So, here we go, straight to the source to get them for you.

 Resy: How many tables and seats are in Don Angie?